 The vocational pathway is designed to give students a real choice of vocational subjects.
 All students will complete Functional Skills English, Functional Skills Maths and BTEC Level 1 Applied Science.
 Students will then be able to select options from a range of vocational topics including Motor Vehicle, Hair and Beauty, Child Care, Art, Construction, Public Services, Sport and Hospitality.

 The GCSE programme is aimed at students who have either completed one of the Pre 16 pathways or who wish to re-sit their GCSE subjects.
-The GCSE programme will include Maths, English, and Science.
-Students will then be able to select two further GCSEs from either Photography, Business Studies, History and Psychology.
+The GCSE programme will include Maths, English, Science, History and Business Studies.

 Uniform and equipment

 All students aged 14 and 15 will be expected to wear a light blue top as uniform.
 All course-specific equipment and materials, including the uniform will be funded by the College.**